unacast/deprecated-unacast.github.io/_posts/2016-11-22-high-performance-read-api.md

 This post didn't cover if the ``Redis as a sidecar container`` approach scaled linearly as more CPU was added.
 This is outside of the scope of this post.
 But our internal testing has shown this to be true.
-You're welcome to use test this yourself.
+You're welcome to test this yourself.

 At Unacast we're obsessed with monitoring.
 One of our mantras is "monitoring over testing".
 And notice we haven't added any monitoring for the Redis